Cardiac Nuclear Medicine

 SPECT involves the rotation of the gamma camera heads around the patient's body to produce more detailed, three-dimensional images.

-Most nuclear medicine procedures use a gamma camera, a specialized camera encased in metal.
+Most nuclear medicine procedures use a gamma camera.
 Some nuclear medicine equipment has CT capabilities that help improve the images and increase the ability to combine functional imaging (nuclear medicine) and anatomic imaging (CT).

 A computer aids in creating the images from the data obtained by the gamma camera.